-Federal Bureau of Investigation - National Data Exchange - NDEx the system, includina person, places, things, etc. as well as the incident data in the The presentation narrative. covered the purpose of the project, the need for National information sharing, deployment of the project, key features, states that participating, states who will be participating, status of the project along with new deployment features. of individual increments. integration into the ONE DOJ governance, policy System, information advisory board, sharing subcommittee.
+Federal Bureau of Investigation - National Data Exchange - NDEx the system, includina person, places, things, etc. as well as the incident data in the The presentation narrative. covered the purpose of the project, the need for National sharing, information the deployment of the project, key features, states that participating, states who will be participating, status of the project along new with deployment features. individual increments. integration into the ONE DOJ governance, policy System, board, information advisory sharing subcommittee.